leanprover-community/blog/posts/simprocs-tutorial.md

   write_simproc_here
 ```

-When calling a simproc in `simp` (if it is not in the standard simp set), one can specify that this is a preprocedure by adding `↓` in front of the simproc identifier: `simp [↓mySimproc]` (note that this also works when passing lemmas to `simp`!)
+When calling a simproc in `simp` (if it is not in the standard simp set), one can specify that this is a preprocedure by adding `↓` in front of the simproc identifier: `simp [↓mySimproc]`.
+(Note that this also works when passing lemmas to `simp`!)

 To add `mySimproc` to the standard simp set as a preprocedure (recall that postprocedure is the default), do
 ```lean